 Baptism/Birth record for George E. Wise, National Archives of Ireland, Dublin

 This record gives George E. Wise’s baptism/birth date as 22 October 1850, matching dates placed in Wise family bibles and on the family tree.
-I think this finally scotches the family myth that George Wise was born aboard the migrant ship carrying his parents and siblings to Australia, as well as newspaper reports that George Wise was “a native of Waterford”.
+I think this finally scotches the family myth that George Wise was born aboard the migrant ship which was carrying his parents William McOboy Wise and Ellen Frances Matilda Murray and his siblings, Henry, Michael, James, Ellen and William Wise to Australia.
+It also negates reports that George Wise was “a native of Waterford, Ireland”.

 A small advertisement in an early Australia newspaper alerted me to the September 1851 date for the Wise family’s migration from Cork, Ireland.
 I then scoured old Australian newspapers for any mention of the Wise family arrival.